vitosaveroaw/A01_5512/README.md

 ```

 ## Expected Output
-After you run boxplot.py, the plot will be saved to figs/boxplot.png. <br>
+After you run boxplot.py, the plot will be saved to figs/boxplot.png.

 ![boxplot of MedHouseVal](figs/boxplot.png)